janzenz/tinder-school/README.md

 ## Techniques and Best Pracites Applied
 ##### So here are noteworthy techniques and optimizations I did for this Project:
 * I abused **PropTypes** as much as possible since it really helps a lot.
 I made sure that I covered all the props for each `components` and `container`.
-This helps to know bugs early and fail efficiently.
+This helps to know bugs early and fail efficiently and for self-documentation.
 * I used **Reselect** to memoize the result when selecting Universities, this proved to be helpful in keeping my code DRY as well.
 * I used **Thunks** to retrieve the University data and grouped dispatches in one of the **Thunks** to keep them DRY and proved to be useful when Accepted/Rejecting Universities via Swipe and Button actions.
 I also kept my **Reducers** as *PURE* as possible.
 You will know it is so, since the **time-travel-debugging (TTD)** works pretty well.
 * I also linked `react-router-redux` in the configuration to also make the routes available for TTD.